Community wind case studies

 Challenges and Benefits

 In 2002, the California State Legislature adopted a Statewide Renewable Portfolio Standard (RPS) requiring most of California’s electrical utilities to obtain 33 percent of their energy from qualified renewable sources by 2020.
 Under the new RPS, California-based distributed generators produce Tradable Renewable Energy Credits (TRECs).
-There is a cap, or limit, on how many TRECs an investor-owned utility can have because the law intended to encourage more renewable energy projects in-state rather than buying or trading TRECs from out of state.
+There is a cap, or limit, on how many TRECs an investor-owned utility can have because the law was intended to encourage more renewable energy projects in-state rather than buying or trading TRECs from out of state.
 The revised RPS doesn’t distinguish between in-state or local TRECs and out-of-state TRECs.
 This has caused unintentional yet severe market devaluation of TRECs and has negatively impacted the in-state distributed energy industry.
 These consequences have impacted Foundation Windpower’s business model as well as other California-based distributed generators.

 Because a low market value of TRECs is an unintended consequence of the RPS, the industry is working with the state to adjust or correct it.
 “We’re going to be working with regulators to get our projects eligible,” Wilson said.
 But until the California Public Utilities Commission makes a decision on California-generated TRECs, the cap and low market value remain a market barrier.